PJ-Oliveira/PJ-Oliveira/readme.md

 - 💟 I have PhD degree and it was through logic that I learned to love programming. 💟
 - ☸📿🌱 I'm always learning two things: programming 💻  and Buddhism
-- 💻📌 I'm currently working on an Order Project at Compasso Uol
+- 💻📌 I'm currently working on an Integration Apis Project at Compasso Uol

 ### My stacks:
 <div>